5 roads to a circular economy – Part III: reusing waste

 First, eliminating material leakage from the production cycle.
 This is actually the easier of the two concerns to address: reduced material leakage usually translates into cost savings and increased efficiency, which is interesting for any company.
 Also, anything within the control of the company and within the walls of the facility is typically relatively easy for the company to control.

 In many corporations, food waste in particular is a major issue.
 A great example of a company addressing this is DSM, who have partnered with POET, LLC to create a new bio-ethanol.
-This programme works with industrial-level corn crop residue: cobs, leaves, stalks, and husks that are left after the corn has been harvested.
+This program works with industrial-level corn crop residue: cobs, leaves, stalks, and husks that are left after the corn has been harvested.
 This project will consume about 285,000 tonnes of residues annually, thereby removing the residue from the farm production waste stream and entering it into the DSM production system.
 Thinking about this from an LCA perspective in addition to a circular economy perspective, this approach reduces the impact of the farm system by sending the waste to a new, useful product.

 The second aspect to consider is the end of life of the product.
 In a circular economy approach, such a cradle-to-cradle and integrated closed-loop system, a product reaching the end of its useful life can be turned into something new.
 In other words, waste from a discarded product is now the primary resource for developing or producing a new product.
 Meticulously closing these loops can be challenging, because it is difficult to control what a consumer does with a product at the end of its life.